yecdev/ydot/src/pages/wry.md

 Current Fees:
 - YEC/Wry-on-BSC Sign-up Fee: 1 YEC
 - YEC to WRY-on-BSC: free (planned 1% fee waived as a promotion)
-- WRY-on-BSC to YEC: 1% paid in YEC
+- WRY-on-BSC to YEC: 1% paid in YEC, minimum fee of 1 YEC

 ### Instructions For Signing Up